PeterNaydenov/walk-async/README.md

-            data             // (required) Any JS object structure , objectCallback   // (optional) Function executed on each object property , keyCallback      // (optional) Function executed on each primitive property })
+            data             // (required) Any JS object structure , objectCallback   // (optional) Function executed on each object property , keyCallback      // (optional) Function executed on each primitive property , timeout          // (optional) Milliseconds.
+Reject the promise if callbacks do not resolve in time })
     .then ( result => {
                               // Result will become a exact deep copy of "data"